noerdisch/VagrantNoerdisch/README.md

 The box (better: nginx) does set `HTTP_HOST` & `SERVER_NAME` to the same values to prevent falling into issues with TYPO3s trusted host patterns.
 Please keep that in mind and secure your installation accordingly!

+##### Note on Neos/Flow

+Caches are written to `/tmp/flow_$project` to get them off the NFS shares to improve speed a little.
+That means you have to prefix your `./flow` CLI calls with the environment variable `FLOW_PATH_TEMPORARY_BASE` pointing to the instance cache folder.
+Otherwise you might generate two cache versions (one for CLI, one for Web) which might cause unintended behaviour.
+So your CLI calls to `flow` should look like this in the end:

+`FLOW_PATH_TEMPORARY_BASE=/tmp/flow_neosio php71 ./flow doctrine:migrationstatus`

+Freezing packages (`flow package:freeze`) generally helps a lot.
+Keep in mind to unfreeze (`flow package:freeze --packagekey=Your.PackageKey`) the package(s) you're working on though.

 #### Symfony Framework

 There's another wildcard vHost configured to run Symfony projects.
 Symfony project are able to live underneath the folder `/var/www/sf2/$project` (`_vHosts/sf2` folder within this repository on your Local Disk - created during `vagrant provision`).